dnorhoj/lectio.py/README.md

 * [ ] Make a better README
 * [ ] Start doing the hard part (basically everything)

+## Known bugs

+* Not made to work with teacher accounts (as i have no way of testing anything)

 ## Contributing

 If you want to contribute, you can just fork this repository and start a pull request.